venkatesh-mahindra/sales-data-etl-pipeline/README.md

 - Prepared ML-ready datasets for customer churn prediction and revenue forecasting
 - Achieved 95% reduction in manual data processing through automation

-This project showcases your ability to handle the complete data lifecycle from raw data to business insights! 🚀
+This project showcases the ability to handle complete data lifecycle from raw data to business insights! 🚀